Santa Monica Pizza – Paris, France

 SIMPLY AWESOME TASTING !”

 Halibut, Chilean sea bass or shrimp work well.
-In this photo you see thick fresh halibut fillets and fresh sea bass fillets all after having been soaked overnight in a delicious marinade I found at a local market in Santa Monica.
+In this photo you see thick fresh halibut fillets and fresh sea bass fillets after having been soaked overnight in a delicious marinade I found at a local Santa Monica market.

 Buddhist Delight Stir Fry